ServiceNow/azimuth/docs/docs/key-concepts/syntax-analysis.md

 ## Configuration

-[:material-link: Syntax Analysis Config](../reference/configuration/analyses/syntax.md) explains how to edit the thresholds to determine what is considered a short and long sentence.
+[:material-link: Syntax Analysis Config](../reference/configuration/analyses/syntax.md) explains how to edit the thresholds to determine what is considered a short or long sentence.

 --8<-- "includes/abbreviations.md"